itskokeh/writing/Git & vscode guide.md

 Congratulations!
 You’ve successfully installed Git on your Windows computer.
 In the next section, we’ll install Visual Studio Code and set it up to work seamlessly with Git.

+### 3. Open a GitHub Account

+Before we move on to installing Visual Studio Code, it’s a good idea to set up a **GitHub account**.
+GitHub is a platform that works seamlessly with Git, allowing you to store your code online, collaborate with others, and contribute to projects.

+#### Steps to Create a GitHub Account

+1. Go to [https://github.com](https://github.com) and click **Sign up**.

+2. Enter a username, your email address, and a secure password.

+3. Verify your email address by clicking the link in the confirmation email sent by GitHub.

+#### Why Set Up GitHub Now?

+Once you’ve installed Visual Studio Code, you’ll be able to connect it to GitHub, making it easy to save and share your projects.
+Having a GitHub account ready will save you time later!

+Now that your GitHub account is set up, let’s install **Visual Studio Code** and get everything connected.